Resources from the 2017 Kansas Breastfeeding Coalitions Conference:

 - Building Sustainable Lactation Support Projects through Policy, Systems & Environmental Change – Nikia Sankofa, NACCHO (Slides)

-- At the Intersection of Breastfeeding and Safe Infant Sleep – Brenda Bandy, KBC & Christy Schunn, KIDS Network (Slides)
+- Breastfeeding and Safe Infant Sleep – Brenda Bandy, KBC & Christy Schunn, KIDS Network (Slides)

 - Grant Writing Tips – Brenda Bandy, Dr. Sarah Jolley and Dr. Lisette Jacobson (Slides)